MSU-Libraries/kube-doc/README.md

           path: my-data.txt
 ```

-### Other options
+### Other Volume Options
+Additional options for volumes include using external storage, such as NFS mounts.
+These can
+be used in similar manner to the local PersistantVolume, only they aren't local.

+There are also cluster storage solutions for creating distributed internal storage within
+the cluster.
+These include:

-TODO longhorn: block storage hosted in cluster with replicas across nodes
+* [Longhorn](https://longhorn.io/) ([GitHub](https://github.com/longhorn/longhorn)): Block storage hosted in cluster with replicas across nodes.
-TODO also many other options, such as external NFS, but via external providers (mounted similar to local pv)
+* [Rook](https://rook.io/) ([GitHub](https://github.com/rook/rook)): Ceph based distributed storage for Kubernetes.
+* [OpenEBS](https://openebs.io/) ([GitHub](https://github.com/openebs/openebs)): Distributed storage in Kubernetes with a number of different backends to choose from.

 ## Writing Manifests